 Expanded flight range capabilities of drones are key to further market developments, as is the ability to fly easily even with payloads such as cameras and GPS equipment.
 Product types range from self-flying security guards and drones tethered to power sources, to Sunflower Labs’ Home Awareness System, a home security system that dispatches a surveillance drone when it detects suspicious activity.
 This is an exciting beginning for a revolutionary industry, making drones an essential market to watch.
 At this early stage, the sky’s the limit.

 Want to learn more?
 Keep an eye out for Mapes-Christ’s Surveillance & Security Drones Market in the US forthcoming from The Freedonia Group in December.

-NEW UPDATE: Curious to see what analysts predict for 2019?
+NEW UPDATE: Curious to see what analysts predict for 2019 and 2020?
 Check out the blog post 7 Growing Industries to Watch in 2019 and 6 Growing Industries to Watch in 2020.

 Free Bonus: White Paper on Estimating Market Size

 A must-read for business professionals, The 5 Keys to Estimating Market Size for Strategic Decision Making explains how to develop a reliable market size calculation.
 This white paper is written by experts from The Freedonia Group.
 Click the button below to learn more and download the PDF.